aplteam/MarkAPL/Files/MarkAPL.md

 This ~~is~~ was an ordinary paragraph.

-Note that to the right of any opening `~~` and to the left of any closing `~~` there must be a non-space character for them to be accepted as mark-up.
+Note that to the right of any opening `~~` and to the left of any closing `~~` there must be a non-space character for them to be accepted as markup.

 ##### Line breaks